VictorCallejas/Space_Odyssey/README.md

 If there is something he does not know, do not worry, he **learn** fast.

-With an **self-scalable architecture**, that allows him to scale up when there is a lot of demand so he can provide the best service and scale down when not so he can save resources and infrastructure cost, this is essential in any **global** and a **sustainable** solution.
+With a **self-scalable architecture**, that allows him to scale up when there is a lot of demand so he can provide the best service and scale down when not so he can save resources and infrastructure cost, this is essential in any **global** and **sustainable** solution.

 ## Hal